 This project consists of a NodeJS script that generates a GTFS feed and interactive map.
-The only requirements are a GeoJSON routes file, a GeoJSON and stops file, and a handful of static GTFS text files.
+The only requirements are a GeoJSON routes file, a GeoJSON stops file, and a handful of required static GTFS text files.
 The result is a feed that can be published to Google, Transit, or any transit feed service, as well as an interactive map with schedules for each route.
 The schedules can be fixed route with specific times or loop routes that run every hour.

 An exploration of the Mapbox GL JS 3D terrain functions, using the tallest US mountain peaks in each state as the study subject.
 Each map view in this demo project was carefully selected to provide an excellent view of the peak and its surroundings.
 The terrain extrusion still has a tendency to crash browsers.